 Messrs.
 James & Co.
-Chartered accountants (M), has been in existence since early 1995.
+Chartered Accountants (M), has been in existence since early 1995.
 As the Managing partner of the firm he brings together 39 years of exposure in varied professional services rendered in the public practice.
-He has been exposed to a wide range of professional services including auditing, taxation, receivership, accounting, secretarial, business finance, business consultancy and etc.
+He has been exposed to a wide range of professional services including auditing, accounting, secretarial, taxation, receivership, business finance, business consultancy and etc.

-Date of Appointment 17 August 2012

-Date of Resignation N/A

-Other directorships of public

-companies

-Membership of Board Committees

-Family relationship with any

-director and / or major shareholder of XLB

-Conflict of interest with XLB,

-Convictions for offences within the past 10 years other than traffic offences

-Attendance at Board Meetings held during the financial year

-Member of Audit Committee

-Scheme Committee

-Member of Nominating Committee

-Member of Remuneration Committee

-Member of Employees' Share Option

-No. of meetings held

-No. of meetings attended 4

-No. of meetings held

-No. of meetings attended
+Date of Appointment 17 August 2012 Date of Resignation N/A Other directorships of public companies Nil Membership of Board Committees Member of Audit & Risk Manage Member of Nominating Committe Member of Remuneration Comm Member of Employees' Share Op Scheme Committee ee ittee Family relationship with any director and / or major shareholder of XLH Nil Conflict of interest with XLH, if any Nil Convictions for offences within the past 10 years other than traffic offences Nil Attendance at Board Meetings held during the financial year No. of meetings held 5 No. of meetings attended 5